Andyzxm/watergeo/README.md

 ## Here is a list of features that are included in this package(Work in Progress):

-- interactive map for US water accessbility
+- interactive map for US water accessibility
 - different water use layers
 - split map
 - time series for water use in US